Introduction to Electrolysis

 Electrolysis is a chemical process driven by passing an electric current through an electrolyte, an ionic substance, either in a solution or molten state.

-For example, molten table salt (sodium chloride) becomes conductive, an ionic solution.
-When an electric current is passed through it, this "solution" breaks apart into chlorine gas and sodium metal.
+For example, molten table salt (sodium chloride) becomes conductive, an ionic compound.
+When an electric current is passed through it, this compound breaks apart into chlorine gas and sodium metal.
 The process is energy-intensive.

 During electrolysis, electrical energy is converted into chemical energy.
 When an electric current is applied, it forces a non-spontaneous chemical reaction by driving ions to migrate toward oppositely charged electrodes.